Kevyn12/se-assignment-5-Kevyn12/README.md

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?

+   Intergrated terminal in vs code can be accessed at the three dots at the top then terminal and choose terminal.
+   Intergrated terminal makes it easy for one to navigate and excecute codes.

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?

+   New folder can be created by navigating to file and clicking add folder while already created folders can be accesed through navigating to files tab and clicking open folder.
+   New files can be created by clicking on files tab and selecting new file and created files can be accessed though files and open file

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.

+Users can change settings by accessing it through files tab and selecting preference and then settings

 9. Debugging in VS Code:
    - Outline the steps to set up and start debugging a simple program in VS Code.
 What are some key debugging features available in VS Code?